 One of the vital requirements of ferromagnetic material is that ions and atoms should possess permanent magnetic moments.
 Some ions and atoms consist of the permanent magnetic moment that may be considered as a dipole that comprises a north pole separated from a south pole.

-Some degree of dipole alignment can be witnessed has there existed a large atomic magnetic moment.
+Some degree of dipole alignment can be witnessed if there existed a large atomic magnetic moment.
 This type of magnetic arrangement can be found in some elements such as iron, cobalt, nickel, and their alloys.

 Beneath is a table that states ferromagnetic materials and compounds that exhibit spontaneous magnetization.

 |Spontaneous Magnetization (Curie Temperature in K)||Ferromagnetic Materials|

 Heusler alloy is a ferromagnetic metal alloy wherein its constitutions itself is not ferromagnetic whereas stainless steel is a non-magnetic alloy that is completely comprised of ferromagnetic materials.
-Non – Crystalline ferromagnetic materials are made my expeditious cooling of the liquid.
+Non-crystalline ferromagnetic materials are made by expeditious cooling of the liquid.
 They possess very low hysteresis loss, high electrical resistivity, low coercivity, and high permeability.

-Some antiferromagnetism includes a ferrous oxide, nickel oxide, chromium, and manganese fluoride.
+Some antiferromagnetism includes ferrous oxide, nickel oxide, chromium, and manganese fluoride.
 In antiferromagnetism, the forces between the adjacent atomic dipoles tend to possess signs opposite to that of ferromagnets.
 Beneath is a table that provides a Neel temperature of the antiferromagnetic substance.